 Word spread fast and Mike needed to commit full-time to this popular place.
 And like any reputable “hole-in-the wall” Mike focused on the food, not the décor.
 The offering were standard Carolina style pulled pork sandwiches, barbeque chicken, falloff the bone ribs, with a few new items to take the experience up a notch.
 There is a white barbeque sauce for chicken, a little tribute to a favorite from North Carolina.
 He wanted to feed people with quality and affordability, yet still stick to what he knows best: authentic Southern cuisine.
 He even kept on his menu, the stuffed taters that were on the previous owner’s menu, for a little familiarity.
 And everyday, the line up snakes down the street!

 It was a small place, just 12- 15 tables on a busy street in a residential neighborhood.

 Mike also recognized early in the business, that key to a great barbeque establishment is its signature sauce.
 SAW’s BBQ has just that, from Mike’s own creativity.
-It’s true to tradition in that sweet concoction on tangy and vinegar goodness,… and a few secrets.
+It’s true to tradition in that sweet concoction on tangy and vinegar goodness … and a few secrets.
 It’s a little thinner than most, which makes it great for dipping, meat, taters and bread.
-SAW’s Sauce is famous and has been available now for the last 5 years in bottled take home sizes.
-It’s also available in local grocery stores.
+SAW’s Sauce is famous and has been available now for the last 10 years in bottled take-home sizes.
+It’s also available in grocery stores throughout Alabama.
 “It’s a perfect name for a product developed over the course of so many good time with good friends of days gone by,” confesses Mike.